ResonantGeoData/ResonantGeoData/docs/ingest-data.md

 ![raster_search](./images/raster_search.png)

-## Geometry: `GeometryEntry`
+## Geometry: `Geometry`

-Creating a new `GeometryEntry` is very similar to the previous process of creating a new `ImageEntry`.
+Creating a new `Geometry` is very similar to the previous process of creating a new `ImageEntry`.
 To do so, first, upload a `.zip` archive of the shapefile and its auxiliary files to a new `ChecksumFile` entry.
 Then link that `ChecksumFile` to a new `GeometryArchie` entry:

 ![geometry_archive](./images/geometry_archive.png)

-This will then auto populate the linked `GeometryEntry`, and the dataset will immediately be available in the catalog.
+This will then auto populate the linked `Geometry`, and the dataset will immediately be available in the catalog.

 ## Full Motion Video: `FMVMeta`